 Submissions can be in the form of a blog post between 600 to 1,500 words in length, but alternative formats (including videos, graphics, podcasts, and online exhibitions) are also welcomed.
 Posts should be written in accessible, engaging style and avoid the use of jargon.

-This series will be edited by Andrea Eidinger and Krista McCracken.
-The anticipated start date for this series is March 2018.
+Starting in March 2018, this ongoing series will be edited by Andrea Eidinger and Krista McCracken.
 Inquiries, proposals, and submissions can be sent to either Andrea Eidinger and Krista McCracken via unwrittenhistories [at]gmail[dot]com.